NAT & PAT Technology

 No, from the server’s point of view, there is no difference.
 In client-server communications, the clients choose a random port and initiate the connection.
 The server always listens for connection on the same socket.
 The server does not differentiate between three TCP sessions to one host and three TCP sessions to three different hosts.
 For the server, these are just three TCP sessions.

-What is Port Address Translation (PAT)?
+What is Port Address Translation (PAT)

 People soon realize they can use this to their advantage and translate multiple clients’ private IP addresses to one public IPv4 address by changing the entire socket (IP:port), not only the IP address.
 For example, we can change the sockets (IP:port) of the three hosts with different sockets with the same public IPv4 address but different ports.
 This wouldn’t change anything on the server side